-debt followed by changes in insolvencies in the same direction.
-The increased insolvency rate of the early 1990s was also associated with an increase in the unemployment rate.
-The post-2000 buildup in household credit and insolvencies was associated with falling interest rates: the real lending rate declined from 4.5 percent in the third quarter of 1997 to 1.85 percent in the third quarter of 2005.
-A possible interpretation is that the low interest rates of the early 2000s contributed to the debt buildup, and thereby raised subsequent insolvencies - thus contributing to British households' financial fragility.
+Figure 7 shows that also in the U.K. per capita insolvencies increased significantly over the last three decades, first peaking in 1993 and then rising steeply after 2001: while only 5 households in 10,000 defaulted in 2001, five years later 18 did.
+The increased insolvency rate of the early 1990s was associated with an increase in the unemployment rate.8 The recent buildup in household credit and insolvencies was associated with falling interest rates: the real lending rate declined from 4.3 percent in the third quarter of 1997 to 1.85 percent in the third quarter of 2005.
+A possible interpretation is that the low interest rates of this decade contributed to the debt buildup, and thereby raised subsequent insolvencies - thus contributing to British households' financial fragility.